gabrielsoltz/xector/README.md

 ## What the f* is this?

 The code is the law: every configuration could lead to a security breach; is not what you don't allow to do, is about what you actually allow.
-Let me see the config...

 ## Show me the configs